 RAL Space specialises in the design and manufacture of MLI for instruments and small spacecraft.

 Active hardware may employ power or moving parts.
 For example, heaters, louvres, coolers and thermal switches.

 In general it is desirable to use a passive architecture wherever possible to minimise cost, mass, power and risk.
 However, most instruments will require heaters and many will also have thermal requirements which can only be met by the use of advanced active methods.
 Initial trade-off studies which weigh up the advantages and disadvantages of a range of passive and active options are important in the optimisation of the thermal control subsystem.

-Preliminary studies are performed using Microsoft® Excel or specialised thermal modelling software packages such as ThermXL and ESATAN-TMS.
+Preliminary studies are performed using Microsoft® Excel or specialised thermal modelling software packages such as ESATAN-TMS.